GUIDE 2025

 1. Research the Product & Its Users

-The process must begin by setting the right foundation for the proceeding phases.
+The process must begin by setting the proper foundation for the proceeding phases.
 Content designers establish this foundation by thoroughly researching the two fundamental aspects: the targeted end-user and the product itself.
 Once they have understood these aspects, they can safely move on to other phases.

 • Their crafted content and experience can satisfy user needs